-Stockholm Roast sits on Hallvägen 9 in Slakthusområdet and feels more like a working studio than a polished cafe.
-Roaster, counter, and retail shelf all share the same compact room, so the first impression is steel, motion, and equipment rather than soft cafe comfort.
-That is the right beginning for the place.
+Stockholm Roast sits on Hallvägen in Slakthusområdet, the former meatpacking district south of central Stockholm near Globen and the arena area.
+That setting matters: the cafe feels more like a working studio than a polished central room.
+Roaster, counter, and retail shelf all share the same compact space, so the first impression is steel, motion, and equipment rather than soft cafe comfort.

 This is the Stockholm stop for readers who care more about the coffee program than the decor.
 The house style runs fuller and more grounded than the city's bright-roast stereotype, the hours are short, and the shelves are built for people who leave with beans, mugs, or brew kit.
 The room tells you that plainly before anyone does.